akashdeep-portfolio/WalmartSales_DataAnalysis_SQL-PowerBI/README.md

 1. Product Analysis

-> Perform an analysis on the data to gain insights into different product lines, determine the top-performing product lines, and identify areas for improvement in other product lines.
+> Conduct analysis on the data to understand the different product lines, the products lines performing best and the product lines that need to be improved.

 2. Sales Analysis

-> The objective of this analysis is to address the inquiry regarding the sales trends of the product.
-The outcomes of this analysis can assist in evaluating the efficiency of each applied sales strategy in the business and determining necessary modifications to increase sales.
+> This analysis aims to answer the question of the sales trends of product.
+The result of this can help use measure the effectiveness of each sales strategy the business applies and what modificatoins are needed to gain more sales.

 3. Customer Analysis

-> This analysis is focused on identifying various customer segments, understanding purchasing trends, and evaluating the profitability associated with each of these customer segments.
+> This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

 ## Approach Used
 ***1. Data Wrangling***